 Side Effects of Gabapentin

-There are a number of potential side effects of Gabapentin.
 If your dog suffers from any side effect, you should immediately visit your veterinarian before giving another dose.
-Some of the most serious side effects include:
+More serious side effects include:

 Other side effects include swelling and allergic reactions.
 If your dog is allergic to Gabapentin, he or she may show symptoms such as facial swelling, hives and difficulty breathing.